 Downing wanted to know if the paper itself was worth anything.
 Although a reporter didn't know, a quick check of eBay revealed that old newspapers were worth, at best, a few dollars, unless they commemorate significant events.

 For example, the iconic "Dewey Defeats Truman" edition of the Chicago Daily News sells on eBay for between $1,700 and $3,000.
-A 1931 edition of The Eagle observing its 150th anniversary, however, is being advertised on eBay for $7.99.

 The paper does provide an interesting snapshot of Berkshire County in the 19th century.
 There are no sports stories or editorials, for example.